 What is Strangles In Horses?

-Strangles is a highly contagious respiratory disease that affects horses, and it’s more common than many horse owners might realise.
+Strangles is a highly contagious respiratory disease that affects horses, and it’s more common than many horse owners realise.
 With an average of 600 cases reported annually in the United Kingdom, understanding what strangles is and how it impacts both horses and their owners is crucial for the equestrian community.
+This post explores what strangles is in horses, its symptoms, why it spreads, prevention strategies, and how to support affected owners and animals.

 Strangles is caused by the bacterium Streptococcus equi.
 This pathogen primarily infects the upper respiratory tract of horses, leading to a range of distressing symptoms.
 The disease is characterised by fever, nasal discharge, and swollen lymph nodes that can develop into painful abscesses.
 In severe cases, strangles can lead to complications such as difficulty breathing or swallowing, which can pose a serious risk to a horse’s life.